NUS-SNL/p4-traffictool/Usage.md

     ```
     will generate the required packet.

-3. Also you can access a list of possible packet combinations using the variable *possible_packets_*
+3. Also you can access a list of possible packet combinations using the variable `possible_packets_`.

 4. To send packets on the wire, use the `send()` or `sendp()` methods:
     ```python
     sendp(a, iface=<netdev interface>)
     ```

 5. For receiving or parsing packets, simply use the standard Scapy methods and it should now be able to recognize and show the custom P4-defined layers.

 ## PcapPlusPlus